luxinghong/responsively/README_EN.md

 - 🔄 **Synchronized Operations**: Operations in one device can be synchronized to others (when same-origin)
 - 📄 **Pagination**: Grid mode supports pagination to avoid performance issues
 - 🎛️ **Layout Toggle**: Supports both vertical and grid display modes
+- 🔄 **Refresh Functions**: Support individual iframe refresh and batch refresh for all iframes
 - ⚡ **Performance Optimized**: Lazy loading iframes to prevent browser crashes

 ## Quick Start